American Consumer Opinion (aka ACOP) is a survey site that offers you real money as a reward for answering their surveys.

 The good thing about American Consumer Opinion is that they offer convenient ways to redeem the rewards that you've accumulated.

-In order to request for payment, you have to accumulate a minimum of 1,000 reward points which is the equivalent of $10.
+To get paid, you have to accumulate a minimum of 1,000 reward points which is the equivalent of $10.
 So it is a fairly nice low payout threshold.

 If you opt to receive the payment via PayPal and the payment is returned to American Consumer Opinion as “unclaimed”, “denied” or “returned”, they will notify you by email and mail a check to you instead.

-So in my opinion, they've got all the bases covered in terms of payment methods, which is pretty nice.
+In my opinion, they've got all the bases covered in terms of payment methods, which is pretty nice.

 That's why you have to make sure that you provide your real address when you register.